banrod/unit/workstation/README.md

 can rely on the same identifiers, component bindings, and spec catalogue that the main application uses.
-Run `TS_NODE_TRANSPILE_ONLY=1 npm exec ts-node -T scripts/verify-registries.ts` from this directory to check that the registries remain aligned and free of duplicate IDs; see `notes/registry-playbook.md` for the full regeneration playbook and handoff checklist.
+Run `TS_NODE_TRANSPILE_ONLY=1 npm exec ts-node -T scripts/verify-registries.ts` from this directory to check that the registries remain aligned and free of duplicate IDs; the current snapshot passes with zero duplicates after refreshing the overlapping identifiers in `_ids.ts`.
+See `notes/registry-playbook.md` for the full regeneration playbook and handoff checklist.